 5.)
 Not all computers are created equal.
 The severity of your symptoms may depend upon which computer you are using.
 I find that older systems with less processing power are easier to use without EHS symptoms.
 There is something about the newer, more powerful computer processors (especially solid state hard drives) that give me a headache and chest pain very quickly.

 I have purposely tested many computers the past few years to see what works and what does not.
 The following is what I have found to work for me.
 Please note: We are all different and an electronic device that works for me may not work for you.
 However, in speaking to others who have experimented with various computer models and brands, the following is generally true for many people who are EHS.

-- Toshiba Satellite Laptop (Purchased 2015 – exact model number is C55-B5299).
+- Toshiba Satellite Laptop (Purchased 2015 & 2018 – exact model number is C55-B5299).
 This computer has minimal computing power, but works great for internet and word processing use.
-It is one of the only new computers I have tested where my headaches are manageable (likely due to the lower processing power).
+It is one of the few new computers I have tested where my headaches are manageable (likely due to the lower processing power).
 The faster model (4 gig of Ram) is model number C55-B5298 is also a low-EMF laptop that works well for me.
 You will have to shop around to find an available unit to purchase (they sometimes come up on ebay, Walmart or Amazon).